phoenixframework/phoenix/guides/contexts.md

 end
 ```

-This is just what we saw before when we ran the `mix phx.gen.schema` task, except here we see a `@doc false` above our `changeset/2` function.
+This is just what we saw before when we ran `mix phx.gen.schema`, except here we see a `@doc false` above our `changeset/2` function.
 This tells us that while this function is publicly callable, it's not part of the public context API.
 Callers that build changesets do so via the context API.
 For example, `Accounts.create_user/1` calls into our `User.changeset/2` to build the changeset from user input.
 Callers, such as our controller actions, do not access `User.changeset/2` directly.
 All interaction with our user changesets is done through the public `Accounts` context.

 ## In-context Relationships